react-navigation/react-navigation.github.io/versioned_docs/version-7.x/elements.md

 It can contain the following properties:

+- `ref`: Ref to manipulate the search input imperatively.
+It contains the following methods:
+  - `focus` - focuses the search bar
+  - `blur` - removes focus from the search bar
+  - `setText` - sets the search bar's content to given value
+  - `clearText` - removes any text present in the search bar input field
+  - `cancelSearch` - cancel the search and close the search bar
 - `autoCapitalize`: The auto-capitalization behavior.
 Possible values: `none`, `words`, `sentences`, `characters`.
 - `autoFocus`: Automatically focus search input on mount.
 - `cancelButtonText`: Text to be used instead of default `Cancel` button text (iOS only).